Shell again weighs energy openings in Iraqi Kurdistan

-LONDON Royal Dutch Shell (RDSa.L) is exploring possibilities in Iraqi Kurdistan, sources said, having seen rivals Exxon Mobil and Total risk Baghdad's wrath by moving into the autonomous northern region while developing major oilfields in the south.
+LONDON, Sept 21 Royal Dutch Shell is exploring possibilities in Iraqi Kurdistan, sources said, having seen rivals Exxon Mobil and Total risk Baghdad's wrath by moving into the autonomous northern region while developing major oilfields in the south.

-Any decision by Shell to follow Exxon (XOM.N), Gazprom (GAZP.MM) and Total (TOTF.PA) into the fast-growing oil province would be bound to irritate Baghdad.
+Any decision by Shell to follow Exxon, Gazprom and Total into the fast-growing oil province would be bound to irritate Baghdad.
 Even so, while the moves have displeased the central government, it has yet to kick them out of their projects.

 "Shell is in conversation with the KRG," a source with knowledge of the matter, who asked not to be identified, said on Friday.
 "It could eventually lead to something material in Kurdistan."